 issue of the Free City News sheets, distributed in San Francisco, 1967-68.
 Shown above is the "1% Free" poster that first appeared as wall sized posters in the Winter of 1968 and became a Digger trademark for the last cycle of street events.
-Various interpretations of the cryptic symbology of Bank.
-Merchants and rock bands contributed 1% of their profits to the Free City Bank to fund various activities such as the Free Food Distribution
+Various interpretations of the poster's cryptic symbology that merchants and rock bands were expected to contribute 1% of their receipts to the City Bank to fund various activities such as the Free Food Distribution